Ghoulboy78/Scarpet-edit/docs/Documentation.md

  - `/world-edit structure load <structure name> <pos?>` -> Loads a structure relative to `pos`, or relative to player position if not specified.
- - `/world-edit structure save <name> entities?|force?` -> Saves current selection to a `.nbt` file compatible with vanilla structure blocks. `entities` will make it save entities, and `force` will override an existing strucute with the same name.
+ - `/world-edit structure save <name> entities?|force?` -> Saves current selection to a `.nbt` file compatible with vanilla structure blocks. `entities` will make it save entities, and `force` will override an existing structure with the same name.
+ - `/world-edit structure save <name> clipboard force?` -> Saves current clipboard to a `.nbt` file compatible with vanilla structure blocks.`force` will override an existing structure with the same name.
+Gives an error if no clipboard is present.
+    Will also copy entities.
  - `/world-edit structure delete <name>` -> Deletes a structure file called `name`.

 #### Brushes